1. What printer do you have.

 I have a Janome sewing machine - THIS model to be precise.
 It's WONDERFUL.
 I use it all the time.
-It never has any problems and I've never even had to change the needle, despite sewing through card for over a year now!
+It never has any problems and I've never even had to change the needle, despite sewing through card for over 3 years now!
 Love it.

 4. How do you get started with digital?

 By playing.
 Go HERE and download a couple of free digikits.
 Then just play with them in Word, using some of my tutorials (here and here).
 You just have to experiment.

 5. Isn't digital really expensive?

 Not in my experinece.
 I have to replace my cartridges about every 3 months.
 But I use my printer almost every day.
 And I print a LOT of digital papers.
 It's a lot cheaper than buying sheets of 12 x 12 cardstock... plus, if you are anything like me, you may find yourself buying a lovely piece of 12 x 12, and either not being able to bear to cut into it, or only using a small portion for one card.
 Digital means that you have the paper for ever, can resize it to exactly the size you need, use only a tiny potion of the pattern etc. etc. I think digital is excellent value.
 I have a video HERE which explores how to maximise your paper usage to save money.
 I also have one HERE which compares economy versus standard printing.